 Dissociation of the hip implant occurs when the components fall apart or disconnect.
 This type of complication occurs most in hip implants with large metal modular femoral heads.
 A large femoral head can place a large amount of stress on the taper-neck junction where the ball connects to the neck of the femoral stem.
 As a result, fretting and corrosion of the taper become more likely due to the design of the implant.
 If there is too much fretting and corrosion between the head and taper, the system falls apart, setting the patient up for a less than pleasant experience.

 An artificial acetabular system includes the cup, sometimes liner and ball of the artificial hip joint.
 The acetabular components fail for similar reasons as the taper lock.
 When adjacent pieces of the acetabular system are metal, the metals can rub together with movement, resulting in metal wear, corrosion, and metallosis.
 This metal on metal wear can damage the tissue and muscle around the hip device, causing metal to be released into the body, including the bloodstream, and can cause loosening, or device repositioning, severe pain and often a required removal surgery.
 This can also lead to a painful dislocation of the hip from its socket which is an experience most people would not wish on their worst enemy.

 GoldenbergLaw’s knee and hip recall attorneys aim to hold these companies responsible for actions that harm your health and well-being.
 Defective medical devices can affect thousands of people nationwide.
 We have the desire, experience, and resources to hold these companies responsible.
-If you have experienced problems due to your hip replacement device, contact the hip replacement lawyers at GoldenbergLaw.Do I Qualify?
+If you have experienced problems due to your hip replacement device, contact the hip replacement lawyers at GoldenbergLaw to discuss your potential hip replacement implant lawsuit.Do I Qualify?